XelerT/hashtable/README.md

 ## Conclusion

 Using prealigned words we have 95.8% improvement in time performance and increased cache-misses by 0.1% if we taking the error into account.
-Without prealigned words we have 72.4% boost in time performance and don't have any changes in cache-misses if we taking into account the error.
+Without prealigned words we have 72.4% boost in time performance and we don't have any changes in cache-misses if we taking into account the error.

 Ded's performance coefficient: